-They are 9 guest speakers for this class, including 6 guest lectures and 3 case discussants.
+They are 5 guest speakers for this class.
+All lectures will be in the evening (6pm to 7pm) to allow students from both sections to attend.
 These sessions are required material.
 I do not videotape these lectures so the guests feel comfortable speaking freely.
 Attendance is required and I will take attendance.
-The guest speakers and topics for this semester include:
+You are excused if you have a valid conflict.
+Please email the TA.
+The guest speakers for this semester include: